SallyRagab/Product-Landing-Page/README.md

 My forth project from freeCodeCamp

 - I coded the structure of this project using HTML5
-- CSS is used for styling
+- CSS3 is used for styling
 - Bootstrap4 and media queries are used for responsiveness